pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/introduce.md

 You can use any third-party module in the mock configuration file with `node`.
 This means that you can use libraries like `mockjs` / `faker-js` to help generate mock data.

-The plugin supports responding with multiple data types including `text` / `json` / `Buffer` / `ReadStream`, and also supports setting headers and cookies.
+The plugin supports responding to various data types including `text/json/Buffer/ReadStream`, and also supports setting headers, cookies, etc.

-The plugin also supports simulating `WebSocket`, making it easy to debug `WebSocket` services in local development environment.
+The plugin supports simulating `WebSocket`, making it easy to debug `WebSocket` services in a local development environment.

+The plugin also supports simulating `Server-Sent Events`, making it easy to debug `EventSource` in a local development environment.

 ## Features